EMERGENCIES: DIAL 911

 All of these resources are available on the PreparedBC website for downloading.

-Mission Search & Rescue’s Team is made up of dedicated men and women who provide:
+The Mission Search and Rescue Team is made up of dedicated men and women who provide:

 - Assistance to the RCMP and other policing agencies and the BC Ambulance Service in the search and rescue of missing and injured persons.